tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 }
 ```

-This record contains the sale price of tho NFT in positive integer units
+This record contains the sale price of the NFT in positive integer units
 corresponding to the FA2 token used to price the NFT along with
 `sale_tokens_param` field described earlier in this document (the section
 [Storage](#storage-section)).
 We have something similar for